Give everyone the ultimate Nigerian dining experience with smooth, lump-free, and soft Amala Fele Fele!

 How to Make Amala Fele Fele

-Water is needed to make the dish lump-free and smooth.
+Water is necessary to make the dish lump-free and smooth.
 It also breaks down the clumps of yam flour for a soft and plump texture.
 Moreover, the water makes the mixture easier to stir and thicken!

 This Amala Fele Fele is so delectable and satisfying that you won’t even expect how easy it is to make it at home.
 Give it a taste and relish the goodness!

-Here’s how you can make the best amala fele fele:
+Here’s how you can make the best Amala Fele Fele:

 How to Make Yam Flour

 If you can’t find ready-to-use yam flour, then you can also make it at home.

 - Peel the yam and slice it into pieces using a knife.